Last Updated November 19, 2020

 - To comply with applicable laws or regulations;

-- To contact you with special offers and other information we believe may be of interest to you and related to your use of our websites, products and services;
+- To contact you with special offers and other information we believe may be of interest to you and for advertising and marketing purposes;

 - To invite you to participate in surveys and provide feedback to us;